Sometimes betting is all about calling bluffs. In a likely “tell” of Donald Trump’s Senate trial outcome, after the first day of hearings in

 Of course, credit where credit is due: Biden may be the new hotness, but Presidential impeachment odds really gained momentum during the first term of former President Donald Trump, and many bettors were actually paid out when Trump was formally impeached at the end of 2019 (and again when he was impeached in January 2021).
 Now, bettors have to decide on whether or not Biden will suffer the same fate.

-An impeachment is typically a civil suit made by the people, officials, or government against the President for a supposed crime he or she has committed.
-To be impeached does not necessarily remove the President from office, however, the trial that takes place during the impeachment process provides oddsmakers many wagering opportunities and betting lines for outcomes.
+In general terms, an impeachment is a civil suit brought by congressional officials in the House of Representatives against the President for a supposed crime he or she has committed.
+To be impeached does not necessarily remove the President from office, however, so the Senate trial that takes place during the impeachment process provides bettors with many wagering opportunities and betting lines for various potential outcomes.

 |50% Max $250||Visit Site||Review|

 |100% Max $1,000||Visit Site||Review|

 Gambling on political betting odds, such as betting on the 2024 Presidential election, is legal so long as the wager is placed through a licensed and regulated domestic or offshore sportsbook.
 With US-based sports betting being such a new commodity in America, there are no state-regulated sportsbooks offering these kinds of betting options as of yet.